-During the first quarter of 2021, the Compensation Committee set the targets for the financial metrics of Adjusted EBITDA and Adjusted EPS and outlined the key individual performance goals for our CEO for the 2021 bonus year.
-For other NEOs, the CEO established their individual performance goals in consultation with them with the direction of the Compensation Committee.
-The financial metrics were set taking into account the Company's strategic initiatives, historical financial performance, internal budgeting for the relevant year, external guidance and expected market conditions.
-During 2021 and when awarding AIP in 2022, the Compensation Committee did not modify the financial metrics established in February 2021 for the impact of the COVID-19 pandemic on the Company.
-See Appendix B for the definitions of Adjusted EBITDA and Adjusted EPS, non-GAAP financial measures used for determining 2021 AIP, and the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.
-The Compensation Committee did not exercise its discretion to further adjust the Adjusted EBITDA and Adjusted EPS performance metrics for purposes of financial reporting purposes defined in Appendix A to determine 2021 AIP.
-The Compensation Committee believes that the financial metrics and AIP opportunities set by the Compensation for 2021 AIP focused the NEOs' attention on factors that drive business growth and shareholder value during a challenging business environment.
+During the first quarter of 2022, the Compensation Committee set the target for the financial metrics of Adjusted EBITDA and Adjusted EPS and outlined the key individual performance goals for our CEO for the 2022 bonus year.
+For other NEOs, the CEO established their individual performance goals in consultation with them and with the direction of the Compensation Committee.
+The financial metrics were set taking into account the Company's strategic initiatives, historical financial performance, internal budgeting for the relevant year, external guidance, and expected business and market conditions.
+The Compensation Committee did not modify the financial metrics established in February 2022 for the impact of the COVID-19 pandemic on the Company when awarding 2022 AIP paid in March 2023.
+See Appendix B for the definitions of Adjusted EBITDA and Adjusted EPS, non-GAAP financial measures used for determining 2022 AIP, and the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.
+The Compensation Committee did not exercise its discretion to further adjust the Adjusted EBITDA and Adjusted EPS performance metrics for financial reporting purposes as defined in Appendix A to determine 2022 AIP.
+The Compensation Committee believes that the financial metrics and AIP opportunities set by the Compensation Committee for 2022 focused the NEOs' attention on factors that drive business growth and shareholder value during a challenging business environment.

-The 2021 target for Adjusted EBITDA of \$345.3 million was set above the actual Adjusted EBITDA of \$332.3 million reported by the Company for the year ended December 31, 2020 and was set at the same time as the 2021 target for Adjusted EPS.
-The threshold and maximum Adjusted EBITDA metrics were set at 20% below and above the target at \$276.2 million and \$414.4 million, respectively.
+The 2022 target for Adjusted EBITDA of \$356.1 million was set above the actual Adjusted EBITDA of \$354.0 million reported by the Company for the year ended December 31, 2021 and was set at the same time as the 2022 target for Adjusted EPS.
+The threshold and maximum Adjusted EBITDA metrics were set at 20% below and above the target at \$284.9 million and \$427.3 million, respectively.

-The 2021 target for Adjusted EPS of \$6.15 was set above the actual Adjusted EPS of \$5.99 reported by the Company for the year ended December 31, 2020.
-The 2021 target for Adjusted EPS was established at the midpoint of the external guidance range announced by the Company on February 25, 2021.
-The threshold and maximum Adjusted EPS metrics were set at 20% below and above the target at \$4.92 and \$7.38, respectively.
+The 2022 target for Adjusted EPS of \$6.80 was set above the actual Adjusted EPS of \$6.76 reported by the Company for the year ended December 31, 2021.
+The 2022 target for Adjusted EPS was established at the midpoint of the external guidance range announced by the Company on February 24, 2022.
+The threshold and maximum Adjusted EPS metrics were set at 20% below and above the target at \$5.44 and \$8.16, respectively.

-For purposes of determining 2021 AIP, the financial metrics of Adjusted EBITDA and Adjusted EPS are defined consistently with the definitions of similarly titled financial measures that are considered non-GAAP reported in the Company's annual report on Form 10-K filed with the SEC for the year ended December 31, 2021, subject to further adjustments as follows:
+For purposes of determining 2022 AIP, the financial metrics of Adjusted EBITDA and Adjusted EPS are defined consistently with the definitions of similarly titled financial measures that are considered non-GAAP reported in the Company's annual report on Form 10-K filed with the U.S. Securities and Exchange Commission (the "SEC") for the year ended December 31, 2022, subject to further adjustments as follows: